jokilic/balun/README.md

 - [ ] Localization
 - [ ] Create screenshots and put app live
-- [ ] If there's a live match in the country / league, put a little live icon to the right side
 - [ ] When tapping ‘Popular matches’, show a dialog explaining and put a list of all favorited leagues and teams
 - [ ] When tapping ‘All matches’, show a dialog explaining